-An objection to the proposed annexation was received by the Minnesota Municipal Board from Sand Creek Township on March 30, 1976.
+An objection to the proposed annexation was received by the Minnesota Municipal Board by Sand Creek Township on March 30, 1976.
 The Municipal Board upon receipt of this objection conducted further proceedings in accordance with M.S.
-414.031, Subds.
-3 & 4 as required by M.S.
+414.031, as required by M.S.
 414.033, Subd.
-3.
+5.

-2. Due, timely and adequate legal notice of the hearing was published, served and filed.

-- 3. Geographic Features - a.
-The area subject to annexation isuunincorporated and abuts the City of Jordan. - b.
+- 2. Due, timely and adequate legal notice of the hearing was published, served and filed. - 3.
+Geographic pheatures - a.
+The area subject to annexation is unincorporated and abuts the City of Jordan - b.
 The total area of the City of Jordan is 1,260 acres.
-The total area of the territory subject to annexation is 33 acres. - c.
-The degree of contiguity of the boundaries between the annexing municipality and the proposed annexed property is as follows: approximately 60%. - d.
-The natural termain of the area, including general topography, major watersheds, soil conditions, rivers, lakes and major bluffs is as follows: Land is cut off from the rest of the city by a highway, a railway, and a stream.
-Also, the topography is irregular and the above mentioned highway divides the area under consideration. - 4.
-Population Data - a.
-The City of Jordan - 1) Past population growth: Slow growth through 1960 (1,479 pop.) - 2) Present population: In 1970, 1,836 persons. - 3) Projected population: By 1980, 2,500 persons.
+The total area of the territory subject to annexation is 54 acres. - c.
+The degree of contiguity of the boundaries between the annexing municipality and the proposed annexed property is as follows: A small percentage. - d.
+The natural terrain of the area, including general topography, major watersheds, soil conditions, rivers, lakes and major bluffs is as follows: Severe slopes.